Table of Contents

 Have a daily hydration plan

-You should drink enough water every day and before, during, and after physical activity.
+You should drink enough water every day before, during, and after physical activity.
 That is why you need a daily hydration plan.
 Trainers know the importance of hydration tips for athletes, so organize daily hydration plans.

 Research indicates that dehydration will decrease athletes’ performance.
 It could also lead to stress.